 Students whose overall GPA falls below 3.2 will be given one semester to raise it back over this level.
 Failure to do so will make them subject to dismissal from the HC.
 The Dean has discretion to take personal considerations into account prior to dismissal for low achievement.
-Students will be subject to dismissal from the HC if they receive grades below C- totaling more than 8 credits of coursework.
+Students will be subject to dismissal from the HC if they receive grades below C- totaling more than 8 credits of coursework or if they are not making satisfactory progress towards completion of Honors College requirements.
 Students with a serious academic offense, determined by standard University procedure, will be dismissed from the HC.